 How to Make Marry Me Chicken Meatballs

-1: Combine all the meatball ingredients in a bowl and mix well.
+Step 1: Mix all the meatball ingredients in a large bowl until well combined.

-2: Place the meatballs 1.5 inches apart on a lightly oiled baking sheet and bake them at 400 degrees for 7 minutes.
+Step 2: Place the meatballs about 1 ½ inches apart on a lightly oiled baking sheet and bake at 400°F until golden.

 - Use food-safe gloves coated with olive oil to easily mix the meatball ingredients.